FEAR OF TAKING TESTS

 Analysis: The first step is to eliminate the obvious or out-of-place answer.
 That would eliminate (c).
-Socialism is an economic political system and greenhouse gases is a scientific system.
+Socialism is an economic-political system, and greenhouse gas is a scientific system.
 Next, the word “always” is used in answer (a).
-Although weather may have an effect on greenhouse gases it is not always associated with it.
+Although the weather may affect greenhouse gases, it is not always associated.
 Therefore answer (a) is eliminated.
 This leaves answers (b) and (d).
 Read the question and answer carefully.
 This will eliminate (d).
 Coal mining does not produce greenhouse gases.
 It is the burning of coal that adds to the greenhouse gases.
-Therefore the answer is (b).
-When the ocean warms, it reduces the solubility of CO2 in the water and the Greenhouse gas bubbles into the atmosphere.
+Therefore, the answer is (b).
+When the ocean warms, it reduces the solubility of CO2 in the water, and the Greenhouse gas bubbles into the atmosphere.

 When you get down to two potential answers, pick the one that your gut or intuition believes to be correct.